 Federal Direct Parent Plus Loan: This loan is available to parents of dependent undergraduate students to help pay for the cost of the dependent's education.
 Borrowers of PLUS Loans are required to undergo a credit check by the lending institution.
-The definition of a "parent" for PLUS Loan eligibility is a student's biological or adoptive or step-parent in the event that person's income would have been taken into consideration when calculating the student's expected family contribution (EFC).
+The definition of a "parent" for PLUS Loan eligibility is a student's biological or adoptive or step-parent in the event that person's income would have been taken into consideration when calculating the student aid index (SAI).